-Psy.D. in Clinical Psychology graduates will be able to:
+In the Psy.D. in Clinical Psychology program, you will learn to:

-- Educate students in accordance with the Christian faith – we refer to this as "integration across the curriculum,” and you will find it here at Regent.
+- Educate students in accordance with the Christian faith, which we refer to as "integration across the curriculum."

-- Mentor professional development that balances the spiritual, personal, relational and intellectual components of life.
+- Mentor others professionally, emphasizing the balance between spiritual, personal, relational and intellectual components of life.

-- Train students in service-oriented clinical modalities that include an emphasis on underserved individuals, families and communities.
+- Research and train others in service-oriented clinical modalities that include an emphasis on underserved individuals, families and communities.